On the isometric deformation of surfaces via the B\"acklund transformation: The B a cklund transformation with isometric correspondence of leaves of a general nature (independent of the shape of the seed)

+the relations $C=0$ for the seventh, eighth and ninth relations of R1, $C=0$ and $\hat C=0$ for the third relation of R2 are identically satisfied (do not impose any condition).

-The remaining equations of R1 (the third, sixth and tenth) depend a-priori also linearly on the first derivatives of the second fundamental form of $x_0$; using the Codazzi-Mainardi-Peterson equations of $x_0$ the (linear) dependence on the first derivatives of the second fundamental form of the third and sixth equations of R1 disappears.
+The remaining equations of R1 (the third, sixth and tenth) depend a-priori also linearly on the first derivatives of the second fundamental form of $x_0$ and quadratically on the second fundamental form of $x_0$; using (\ref{eq:tang}) and the Gau\ss\ equation these boil down as before to $\pa_uN_0^TA+\pa_vN_0^TB+C=0$, where $A,B,C$ do not depend on the second fundamental form of $x_0$.